NET WORTH: $1.28 billion

 FUNDING AREAS: Education, Health & Human Services, Arts & Culture

-OVERVIEW: The Deason Foundation is the philanthropic vehicle of billionaire Darwin Deason and family.
+OVERVIEW: The Deason Foundation is the philanthropic organization for billionaire Darwin Deason and family.
 The foundation's president is son Doug Deason.
 The Deasons have given strong support to Southern Methodist University, with which the family has close connections.
 Other philanthropy is assorted, but includes interests in health and human services.
 Dallas and to a lesser extent San Diego serve as important sites of giving.

 BACKGROUND: Born in Arkansas, Darwin Deason headed for Tulsa, Oklahoma, after high school graduation and got a job at Gulf Oil.
 Deason eventually joined Dallas data-processing firm MTech and later took it over.
 He sold MTech in 1988 and started Affiliated Computer Services to handle computer and other business process services.
 It handled services for E-ZPass, 7-Eleven, UPS, and other clients.
 In 2010, Deason sold his comany to Xerox for $6.4 billion.